 Murder mystery games are a popular activity that makes for a perfect centerpiece for any party.
 If you don’t have the time, you don’t have to come up with a mystery on your own.
 You can choose from various themes and gameplay options from companies offering murder mystery kits.
 These games are engaging and stylish but also sustainable.

 Other fun activities that you can use as the focal point of your themed parties include field days, board game nights, and scavenger hunts.
+For guests who enjoy strategy and tabletop games, hosting a game night built around card games or even sealed Magic The Gathering products can create a memorable theme that encourages reuse, interaction, and long-term enjoyment rather than single-use party waste.
 That way, the focus becomes on making memories and spending time together, rather than setting up backdrops you’ll throw away tomorrow.

 2 - Invite Guests to Create Costumes Out of Stuff They Own